florian-ariasu/tank-battle-opengl-simulation/README.md

 - Collision detection determines whether a projectile hits an opponent.

 #### ❤️ Life Bar System
-- Tanks have a **life bar** that depletes upon getting hit.
+- *Health* bar reduces when tanks take damage.
 - Currently, the tank disappears after multiple hits, but **the life bar does not decrease gradually** (future improvement).

 ---

-### 🔥 Future Enhancements & Contributions
+### 🔥 Planned Features & Contributions
-We encourage **open-source contributions**!
 Below are key features that need improvement:

 #### 🔧 Features to Implement
 1️⃣ **Gradual Life Bar Depletion** - Ensure the life bar **updates in real-time** and reduces smoothly as tanks take damage.